worcjamessmith/COVID-trial-characteristics/README.md

 3. `SAMPLE0.01ICTRPFullExport-672212-23-11-20.csv`.
 A sample of 1% of `ICTRPFullExport-672212-23-11-20.csv` which can be used to check code/reproducibility if you don't want to run the scripts with the full data.
 5. `COVID19-web.csv`.
 The COVID-19 trials including column names.

-In the `data/initial_import/supplementary` folder there is `registry_prefixes_date_formats.csv` which has the registry prefixes and date formatting.
+In the `data/initial_import/supplementary` folder there is:

+1. `registry_prefixes_date_formats.csv` which has the registry prefixes and date formatting.
 The date formatting is the formatting used for the Date_registration column in the ICTRP export.
 This file used in `clean_data.R`.
 It mostly matches the formatting in the Date_enrollment column of the ICTRP export too, except for ct.gov and JPRN.
 The same enrollment date formats are used in ICTRP and COVID-19 export.
+2. `UNSD — Methodology.csv` which was downloaded from https://unstats.un.org/unsd/methodology/m49/overview/ on 29/06/2021.
+It is used to assign countries to geographic regions.